google/error-prone/docs/bugpattern/DoubleBraceInitialization.md

-The double-brace initialization pattern, also known as 'crazybob's contraption', should be avoided—especially in non-static contexts.
+The [double-brace initialization pattern][dbi] should be avoided—especially in non-static contexts.

 The double-brace pattern uses an instance-initializer in an anonymous inner class to express the initialization of a class (often a collection) in a single